Xamla/rosvita-documentation/source/Robot_Configuration.rst

 Moreover, hovering above this warning shows the status (**GO** or **NOGO**) of all nodes.
 This individual node status can also be seen when looking at the heartbeat output in the bottom pane.
 By clicking on the **Restart** button in the top bar, which now replaces the **Start ROS** button, ROS will be restarted.
-If that does not resolve the warning message, you can also restart individual crashed processes in the **Managed Process List** by clicking the **Start** button next to the corresponding process.
+If that does not resolve the warning message, you can also restart individual crashed processes in the **Managed Processes** list by clicking the (re)start icon next to the corresponding process.
-In addition, the outputs and error messages of all started processes can be viewed in detail in the current system status (**Monitoring**) view.
+In addition, the outputs and error messages of a started/crashed process can be viewed in detail by setting the corresponding **Output** field next to the process to **On**.
 Often, also the **Logs** output pane gives helpful indications of failure causes.